gboulay/makefile/README.md

 makefile
 ========

-The makefile `Makefile' can compile any c code into an executable.
+The makefile `Makefile` can compile any c code into an executable.

 Only a few minor change are needed to compile it into a library.